-The UK’s Institute of Physics (IOP) has engaged the roadmapping expertise of IfM’s Education and Consultancy Services (IfM ECS) to support IOP Members to deliver transformational changes for society.
+The UK’s Institute of Physics (IOP) has engaged the roadmapping expertise of IfM’s Education and Consultancy Services (IfM ECS - changed to IfM Engage in 2021) to support IOP Members to deliver transformational changes for society.

 Roadmapping was identified as a process that could support IOP Members to identify trends that will impact their work in research and business and help them to identify key areas where they could actively exploit physics-based research, new and emerging technologies, and business development.
 The aim of the IOP roadmapping exercise is to help drive the focus and maximise the impact of physics to benefit society across 45 of the Institute’s special interest groups.

 IfM ECS Senior Industrial Fellow, Dr Michele Routley, facilitated the IOP’s pilot roadmapping workshop on Photonics, which involved analysing the landscape and future drivers that will influence Photonics’ future.
 This first workshop brought together 25 experts from research and industry to look for possible opportunities to turn Photonics research breakthroughs into new products and processes.

 Dr Routley said the roadmapping process helped the IOP Members to identify how the advancement of physics applications could benefit society and the UK economy: “A major aim is to enable communication between stakeholders – both academic and industry – to identify linkages and help groups involved in both research, development and commercialisation to think more strategically.